tc-ca/drupalwxt-internet/tcwww/html/modules/contrib/layout_builder_restrictions/README.md

 must check "Allow each content item to have its layout customized" to support overrides).

-Depending on the use case, Layout Builder Restrictions can be used in conjunction with [Block Blacklist](https://drupal.org/project/block_blacklist), and/or with block type permissions (introduced in Drupal 8.8; see https://www.drupal.org/node/3041203).
+Depending on the use case, Layout Builder Restrictions can be used in conjunction with [Block List Override](https://www.drupal.org/project/block_list_override), and/or with block type permissions (introduced in Drupal 8.8; see https://www.drupal.org/node/3041203).

 CHOOSE WHICH RESTRICTIONS ARE ACTIVE
 ------------------------------------